lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 >       res = c.add(4, 5)
 E       TypeError: add() takes 1 positional argument but 3 were given

+tests/test_calc.py:7: TypeError
 ```

-(I will show from now on only the error part of the failure report).
+(Through the rest of the chapter I will only show the error part of the failure report).

 The function we defined doesn't accept any argument other than `self` (`def add(self)`), but in the test we pass three of them (`c.add(4, 5)`, remember that in Python `self` is implicit).
 Our move at this point is to change the function to accept the parameters that it is supposed to receive, namely two numbers.
 The code now becomes